-It is commonly believed that the properties of a physical system cannot be separated from the system itself.
+{\it Introduction.-} It is commonly believed that the properties of a physical system cannot be separated from the system itself.
 This picture of the nature of physical systems, however, does not hold true in the realm of quantum mechanics.
-A thought experiment, known as the Quantum Chesire Cat~\cite{Chesire}, shows that a property such as the polarization of a photon can exist in isolation to the photon itself.
-Based on a modified version of a Mach-Zehnder interferometer, the Quantum Chesire Cat demonstrates that a photon and its circular polarization can be decoupled from each other and made to travel separately through the two arms.
-This echoes the description of certain events in the novel Alice in Wonderland where Alice remarks,`` `Well!
-I’ve often seen a cat without a grin’,..., ‘but a grin without a cat!
-It’s the most curious thing I ever saw in my life!’''~\cite{Carroll1865}.
+A thought experiment, known as the Quantum Cheshire Cat~\cite{Cheshire}, shows that a property such as the polarization of a photon can exist in isolation to the photon itself.
+Based on a modified version of a Mach-Zehnder interferometer, the Quantum Cheshire Cat demonstrates that a photon and its circular polarization can be decoupled from each other and made to travel separately through the two arms.
+This echoes the description of certain events in the novel Alice in Wonderland where Alice remarks,``Well!
+I've often seen a cat without a grin,..., but a grin without a cat!
+It's the most curious thing I ever saw in my life!''~\cite{Carroll1865}.

-Quantum Chesire Cat has opened up new understanding of quantum systems and attracted a lot of debates and discussions~\cite{Bancal2013, Duprey2018, Correa2015, Atherton2015}.
+Quantum Cheshire Cat has opened up a new window for understanding of quantum systems~\cite{Bancal2013, Duprey2018, Correa2015, Atherton2015}.
 It pertains not only to photons and their polarizations but can, in principle, be observed with any quantum system and its property, such as neutron and its magnetic moment, electron and its charge and so on.
 Experimental verifications of the phenomenon with neutron as the cat and its magnetic moment as the grin have been conducted ~\cite{Denkmayr2014, Sponar2016}.
 The phenomenon has also been observed experimentally in the context of photon and polarization~\cite{Ashby2016}.
-Further developments on the idea of the Quantum Chesire Cat include the proposal of a complete Quantum Chesire Cat~\cite{CC} and twin Quantum Chesire Cats~\cite{Twin}.
+Further developments on the idea of the Quantum Cheshire Cat include the proposal of a complete Quantum Cheshire Cat~\cite{CC} and twin Quantum Cheshire Cats~\cite{Twin}.
 The effect has been used to realize the three box paradox~\cite{Pan2013} and has been studied in the presence of decoherence~\cite{Richter2018}.
-Recently, a protocol has been developed using which the decoupled grin of a Quantum Chesire Cat has been teleported between two spatially separated parties without the cat ~\cite{Das2019}.
+Recently, a protocol has been developed using which the decoupled grin of a Quantum Cheshire Cat has been teleported between two spatially separated parties without the cat ~\cite{Das2019}.